• Home

 Marvin Ellison

-Lowe’s CEO Marvin Ellison (right) says AI can’t replace hands-on work or fix labor shortages— the company is quintupling its investment in the skilled trades.Courtesy of the Lowe's Foundation
+Lowe’s CEO Marvin Ellison (right) says AI can’t replace hands-on work or fix labor shortages.
+The company is quintupling its investment in the skilled trades.Courtesy of the Lowe's Foundation

 For decades, young people were told to go to college, with white-collar jobs like coding cast as the future.
-But as AI disrupts that career path, skilled trades are emerging as a more resilient route to stable, well-paying work—and Lowe’s is betting heavily in that future.
+But as AI disrupts that career path, skilled trades are emerging as a more resilient route to stable, well-paying work—and Lowe’s is betting heavily on that future.

 Recommended Video

-“We’re a company that believes strongly in the future of AI, but in a world where administrative and analytical occupations are going to be increasingly dominated with the acceleration of AI, we think the skilled trades initiative is going to be even more important here in the near future,” Ellison told Fortune.
+“We’re a company that believes strongly in the future of AI.
+But in a world where administrative and analytical occupations are going to be increasingly dominated with the acceleration of AI, we think the skilled-trades initiative is going to be even more important here in the near future,” Ellison told Fortune.

 AI, he noted, has clear limits.
 It can write code, draft emails, and analyze spreadsheets—but it can’t show up to fix what’s broken or build the physical infrastructure, such as data centers, that powers the future digital economy.